-B. CEP frameworks
+2.2.
+CEP frameworks

-Currently most used CEP tools will be listed and described in the following subsections.
+Currently most used CEP tools will be listed and described in the following text.

-- 1) Sqlstream: tool supporting automated actions from streaming analytics, possible integration with CEP platform (eg. SQLstream Blaze or Apache Hadoop open source framework that provides processing of high frequency data) [3]. - 2) Microsoft StreamInsight: commercial solution of CEP, includes the engine for decision making process, allows analysis of data in real time supports monitoring, managing, and mining of the data for conditions, opportunities, and threats [4]. - 3) TIBCO StreamBase: commercial solution, currently considered as the most complex tool for CEP with strong community support.
+- Sqlstream tool supporting automated actions from streaming analytics, possible integration with CEP platform (eg. SQLstream Blaze or Apache Hadoop -- open source framework that provides processing of high frequency data [2]. - Microsoft StreamInsight commercial solution of CEP, includes the engine for decision making process, allows analysis of data in real time supports monitoring, managing, and mining of the data for conditions, opportunities, and threats [3]. - TIBCO StreamBase commercial solution, currently considered as the most complex tool for CEP with strong community support.
 StreamBase Component Exchange (SBX) is the community for StreamBase that allows users to download and distribute reusable components.
-This CEP solution is modular, it is possible to create user module and integrate it into existing solution [11]. - 4) Esper: widely used open source solution, modular and allows processing of high volume data and event series analysis, available for Java as Esper, and for .NET as NEsper [5]. - 5) Oracle Stream Explorer: part of Oracle Fusion Middleware open source software for parallel event processing, highly scalable, it's response time vary according to the volume of input data so it is not suitable for processing of high frequency data [6]. - 6) Others: Coral8 Sybase [7], SAP ESP [8], Apama [9], Apache Storm [10], etc.
+This CEP solution is modular, it is possible to create user module and integrate it into existing solution [4]. - Esper widely used open source solution, modular and allows processing of high volume data and event series ana lysis, available for Java as Esper, and for .NET as NEsper [5]. - Oracle Stream Explorer part of Oracle Fusion Middleware -- open source software for parallel event processing, highly scalable, it's response time vary according to the volume of input data so it is not suitable for processing of high frequency data [6]. - Others Coral8 Sybase [7], SAP ESP [8], Apama [9], Apache Storm [10], etc.

-From these solutions we picked two platforms - TIBCO StreamBase and Esper.
+From these solutions we picked two platforms -- TIBCO StreamBase and Esper.
 Both solutions are widely used, have a strong community background and allow user to add his own modules.
 In the next sections we will discuss both approaches, and make a conclusion.
 We also chose them because of their stable position among CEP platforms.
-These platforms are not new - they are still developing new features and improve overall solution.
+These platforms are not new - they exist over decade and they are still developing new features and improve overall solution.